John and predestination

-He again emphasizes that whosoever wishes to inherit immortality is invited to take of it.
-The living water is offered to all: “And He said to me, “It is done!
+Again, John emphasizes that whosoever wishes to inherit immortality is invited to take of it.
+For the living water is offered to all: “And He said to me, “It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts” (ch.
 21:6).

 In His service,